MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/tutorial-r-to-revoscaler.md

 ## Start with R

-Because Microsoft R is built on R, this tutorial begins with an exploration of base R commands.
+Because RevoScaleR is built on R, this tutorial begins with an exploration of base R commands.

 ### Load data